MBieleke/maikbieleke-com/content/questionnaires/page-1.md

 ---
 # Page title
-title: Background
+title: Achievement Emotions Questionnaire

+subtitle: User's Manual

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: If-Then Planning Scale 2
+linktitle: AEQ

 # Page summary for search engines.
-summary: Blah, blah, blah...
+summary: Here we introduce the AEQ-S.

 # Date page published
 date: 2018-09-09